FurryCoders/FAAPI/README.md

 * `author` submission author
 * `rating` submission rating [general, mature, adult]
 * `type` submission type [text, image, etc...]
+* `submission_figure` the figure tag used to parse the object fields

 `SubmissionPartial` objects can be directly casted to a dict object or iterated through.